 Summer is almost here!
 Please make sure your child's lunch account is paid in full by Wednesday, May 30th.
-If you are unable to pay in full, please contact Ricci Sanders at 307-684-9571 to set …
+If you are unable to pay in full, please contact Leslie Olsen at 307-684-9571 to set up …

 - Breakfast (all schools) – $1.50

 - High School Lunch – $3.25